Expand volumes on Azure Stack HCI and Windows Server clusters

 # Choose virtual disk $VirtualDisk = Get-VirtualDisk <FriendlyName> # Get its partition $Partition = $VirtualDisk | Get-Disk | Get-Partition | Where PartitionNumber -Eq 2 # Resize to its maximum supported size $Partition | Resize-Partition -Size ($Partition | Get-PartitionSupportedSize).SizeMax

-When you expand the Partition, the Volume and ClusterSharedVolume follow automatically and are resized too.
+When you expand the Partition, the associated Volume and ClusterSharedVolume follow automatically and are resized too.

-You can verify the volume has the new size by running Get-Volume.
+You can verify the volume has the new size by running the

-For step-by-step instructions on other essential storage management tasks, see also:
+For step-by-step instructions on other essential storage management tasks, see: